xiebrian/bashrc_files/README.md

-This repository contains configuration files for my Ubuntu 18.04 environment for easy access.
-I am using terminator, and the file titled 'config' belongs in a folder ~/.config/terminator/
+This branch contains configuration files specific to MacOS (10.15 Catalina).
+It is mostly identical to the Ubuntu 18.04 environment, but I'm using ITerm2, and the file called "com.googlecode.iterm2.plist" is the configuration file for ITerm2.
+It belongs in the directory ~/Library/Preferences.